spfaul/YATIVBTTIR/README.md

 ```
 alias tiv=./installdir/target/release/yativbttir
 ```
-> change installdir to the root of the YATIVBTTR folder
+> change `installdir` to the root of your YATIVBTTR folder

 Run YATIVBTTR with `tiv --help`